This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Lay person cardiopulmonary resuscitation (CPR)

 is an emergency procedure for a newborn who is up to 1 month old.
 A lay person is someone who is not a trained healthcare worker.
-A newborn will usually need CPR because he stopped breathing.
-He may need CPR because his heart stopped beating.
+A newborn will usually need CPR because he or she stopped breathing.
+He or she may need CPR because his or her heart stopped beating.
 This may be due to an accident, injury, or medical condition.
-CPR combines chest compressions with rescue breathing.
-A chest compression is when you put pressure on and off the newborn's chest.
-Rescue breathing means you give breaths to the newborn through his mouth and nose.
+CPR combines rescue breathing with chest compressions.
+Rescue breathing means you give breaths to the newborn through his or her mouth and nose.
+A chest compression means you put pressure on and off the newborn's chest.

 - Make sure the area is safe to enter, and approach the newborn.
-Move him only if the area is dangerous, such as in a fire.
+Move him or her only if the area is dangerous, such as in a fire.

-- Kneel beside him.
-Look to see if his head, neck, or back may be hurt.
-Carefully turn him onto his back while you support his head and neck.
-Keep the newborn's body straight as you turn him onto his back.
+- Kneel beside the newborn.
+Look to see if his or her head, neck, or back may be hurt.
+Carefully turn the newborn onto his or her back while you support his or her head and neck.
+Keep the newborn's body straight as you turn him or her.

 - Begin CPR if the newborn is not breathing or is only gasping.
-Continue CPR until he responds, help arrives, or an automated external defibrillator (AED) becomes available.
+Continue CPR until he or she responds, help arrives, or an automated external defibrillator (AED) is available.
 An AED is a device that gives a person's heart a shock if it is needed.
 AEDs are often kept in public areas and are usually mounted to a wall.

-- Put 1 hand on the newborn's forehead and press firmly backward to tilt his head back.
-Do not place your hand on the back of his neck to tilt his head.
+- Put 1 hand on the newborn's forehead and press firmly backward to tilt his or her head back.
+Do not place your hand on the back of his or her neck to tilt his or her head.

 - Lift the newborn's chin with your other hand.
-Hold his mouth open.
-Do not press deeply into the soft tissue under his chin, because this can close his airway.
+Hold his or her mouth open.
+Do not press deeply into the soft tissue under his or her chin, because this can close his or her airway.

-- Look into the newborn's mouth for something that may be blocking his airway at the back of his throat.
+- Look into the newborn's mouth for something that may be blocking the airway at the back of the throat.
 Examples are food and small toys.
 If you see something that looks easy to get, carefully scoop it out with your finger.

-- Take a deep breath and put your lips around the newborn's nose and mouth, making an airtight seal.
-If your mouth is too small to cover both the newborn's mouth and nose, pinch his nose closed and cover his mouth with yours.
-You may also try giving breaths through the newborn's nose only while you hold his mouth closed.
+- Take a breath and put your lips around the newborn's nose and mouth, making an airtight seal.
+If your mouth is too small to cover both the newborn's mouth and nose, pinch his or her nose closed.
+Cover his or her mouth with yours.
+You may also try giving breaths through the newborn's nose only while you hold his or her mouth closed.

 - Give 1 breath (1 second for each breath) into the newborn.
 Do not give large breaths.
 Do not breathe hard or fast.
 Take a normal breath for yourself after each breath that you give.

-- The newborn's chest will rise each time you give a rescue breath if his airway is open.
-You may need to change his head position to reopen his airway.
+- The newborn's chest will rise each time you give a rescue breath if his or her airway is open.
+You may need to change his or her head position to reopen the airway.
 If you still cannot get air in, the airway may be blocked by an object.
 Look again to see if you find an object you can remove.

 Chest compressions press the heart between the spine and sternum (breastbone).
 This forces blood out of the heart and to the newborn's brain and body.

-- Stand facing the newborn.
-Put the pads of your 2 thumbs where the newborn's ribs meet in the middle of his chest, between the nipples.
+- Put the pads of your 2 thumbs where the newborn's ribs meet in the middle of his or her chest, between the nipples.
 This area is called the sternum.